The Robert Day School of Economics and Finance

 On April 15, 2011, the CMC faculty approved the BA/MA in Finance program (BA/MA) that enables students to complete the requirements of both a CMC bachelor’s degree and master’s degree simultaneously and within a total of four years.
 This program is currently only open to CMC students.

-CMC students in the Class of 2018 may apply to the BA/MA program between January 4, 2016 and February 5, 2016 by completing the Robert Day Scholars Program application using this link https://scholarsapplication.fluidreview.com/.
-Upon selection, the CMC Graduate Programs Director, currently Professor Darren Filson, becomes an additional academic advisor to all BA/MA students.
+CMC students in the Class of 2019 will be invited to information sessions and an application site shortly after the start of classes in Fall, 2016.
+Additional information can be found here at that time.
+Upon selection, the CMC Graduate Programs Director, Professor Darren Filson, becomes an additional academic advisor to all BA/MA students.

 Leadership Development Activities

-Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include FIN 300, the two-week, intensive seminar immediately prior to the start of the fall semester.
+Students admitted into the BA/MA program will be required to fully participate in Scholars leadership development activities, to include FIN 300, the two-week, intensive seminar immediately prior to the start of the fall semester their junior year.
 The timing of these requirements, as well as the internship requirement, will be determined in advising based on your course map.

 Career Development/Service Support

-BA/MA students will receive Career Services support consistent with that of fellow Robert Day Scholars (undergraduate or graduate) students.
+BA/MA students will receive Career Services support consistent with that of all Robert Day Scholar (undergraduate or graduate) students.

-If you have specific questions about the BA/MA in Finance program, please contact the RDS Director of Admission, Kevin Arnold at firstname.lastname@example.org.
+If you have specific questions about the BA/MA in Finance program, please contact Kevin Arnold at email@example.com.